EvanWieland/paddy/README.md

 # 🌾🌾 Paddy
-JavaScript module for inserting character padding into a string.
+Tiny (60B) JavaScript module for inserting character padding into a string

 ## Purpose